-Terrence Pendergrass, 49, was a captain on duty at Rikers Island in August 2012 when an inmate in the mental health assessment unit swallowed a so-called "soap ball," according to a criminal complaint.
+Terrence Pendergrass, 49, was a captain on duty at Rikers Island last August when an inmate in the mental health assessment unit swallowed a so-called "soap ball," according to a criminal complaint.

 Unaware that rules require the soap ball to be diluted in water, an inexperienced guard gave it to the inmate, Jason Echevarria, so he could clean up sewage flooding his cell, the complaint said.
 Instead, Echevarria swallowed the ball, which contained highly caustic ammonium chloride, it said.

-Over the course of the evening, the inmate, skin discolored, was banging on his door, vomiting and screaming for medical assistance, two guards told Pendergrass, the supervisor of the unit, according to the complaint.
+Over the course of the evening, the inmate, with skin discolored, was banging on his door, vomiting and screaming for medical assistance, two guards and a pharmacy technician told Pendergrass, the supervisor of the unit, the complaint said.

-A pharmacy technician told one of the guards that the inmate could die without help, it said.
+The pharmacy technician told Pendergrass the inmate could die without help, it said.

 Pendergrass's response, according to the complaint, was to tell the guards they should only come to him again if they needed to remove a dead body from the cell.

-The complaint said that, even after looking through the inmate's cell window, Pendergrass told one of the guards that he did not think the inmate had swallowed a ball and that his cries must have been misheard.
+Even after looking at the vomit-splattered cell, Pendergrass told one of the guards that he did not think the inmate had swallowed a ball and that his cries must have been misheard, the complaint said.